SSlinky/VBA-LanguageServer/README.md

 ### Document Symbols

-Document Symbols allow you to view a structured outline of your code in the VSCode Outline view and breadcrumbs.
+Document Symbols allow you to view a structured outline of your code in the VS Code Outline view and breadcrumbs.
 These make it easy to understand and navigate files.

 ### Document Diagnostics